 These products help create and launch a website easily and quickly.
 They offer an ideal solution for business owners or professionals who want to get started quickly, with no knowledge of coding required.
 Key software features of easy website builders include drag-and-drop content widgets, the ability to monitor website traffic from a dashboard, the ability to add custom features, design templates and themes, background images and content management systems.
 Some products even allow you to build corporate sites, mobile applications, news websites, and government applications.
 Read the full software guide...

-Website builders are software solutions that enable you to craft websites without the need for extensive knowledge about coding stuff manually.
+Website builders are software solutions that enable you to design, craft and implement websites without the need for extensive knowledge about coding languages.

 Offline web builder software, on the other hand, operates on the builder’s computer, letting you craft pages that can be uploaded to any host.
 However, due to the fact that these do require you have a rudimentary amount of knowledge about coding, offline website builders—like content management systems—are generally outside the scope of this guide.